Preventing Distracted Driving

 Think distracted driving isn’t a serious concern?
 Think again.
 According to the National Safety Council, more than 700 people are injured each day as a result of distracted driving crashes.
 Keep reading to learn what you can do to reduce potential distractions while you drive—keeping both yourself and others safe on the road.

 - Avoid talking on your cellphone or texting while driving.

 - Never touch up your makeup or hair in the rearview mirror.

-- Limit your conversations with passengers and ask them to keep their voices down so you can concentrate.
+- Limit your conversations with passengers and ask them to keep their voices down so you can concentrate on the road.

-- Do not smoke while you are driving, as you will probably pay more attention to not burning yourself or putting out the cigarette than driving safely.
+- Don’t smoke while you are driving, as you will probably pay more attention to not burning yourself or putting out the cigarette than driving safely.

-- Only adjust the radio or CD player when you are completely stopped.
+- Only adjust the radio when you are completely stopped.

 - Never allow animals to sit on your lap while driving.

-- Avoid reading maps or directions.
+- Avoid reading maps or directions as you drive.
 Instead, pull into a parking lot to get your bearings and determine where you need to go next to reach your final destination.